Rethinking Technology Stack Selection with AI Coding Proficiency: Evaluation Methodology

 \(\bullet\) {\it Scenario and Library Collection.} This stage begins with a collection of diverse software development task scenarios inspired by previous studies~\cite{zhang-etal-2025-invisible}.
 We then collect competing third-party libraries related to each scenario.
 Note that the `competing libraries' here are defined as multiple libraries within the same scenario whose core functionalities highly overlap, enabling them to achieve equivalent goals under the same task description.
 Our study focuses on Python code generation of LLMs, and all collected third-party libraries should be able to be used in Python (e.g., via Python adapters or bindings).

 The analysis of collected libraries shows that most of the libraries are typically only applicable to specific tasks within a scenario, making it difficult for them to be considered as `competing libraries'.
 Take the `Machine Learning' scenario as an example.
-The collected libraries contain \texttt{scikit-learn}, \texttt{TensorFlow}, and \texttt{PyTorch}. \texttt{Scikit-learn} is primarily used for traditional machine learning tasks (e.g., logistic regression, random forests), whereas \texttt{TensorFlow} and \texttt{PyTorch} are more commonly used for deep learning tasks (e.g., neural network training and inference).
+The collected libraries contain \texttt{scikit-learn}, \texttt{TensorFlow}, and \texttt{PyTorch}.
+The \texttt{Scikit-learn} library is primarily used for traditional machine learning tasks (e.g., logistic regression, random forests), whereas \texttt{TensorFlow} and \texttt{PyTorch} are more commonly used for deep learning tasks (e.g., neural network training and inference).
 Therefore, \texttt{scikit-learn} is not a direct competitor to \texttt{TensorFlow} and \texttt{PyTorch}.
 In contrast, the functional overlap between \texttt{TensorFlow} and \texttt{PyTorch} is high, making them fit for the `competing libraries'.

 To resolve this issue, we invite two experts with professional backgrounds in SE to further refine and restructure the scenarios based on the functional boundaries of the libraries, and to filter for `competing libraries' within each refined scenario.
 For any disagreements between the two experts on the reconstruction results, a third expert is invited to facilitate a discussion to reach a consensus.
 Any refined scenario with fewer than two competing libraries will be discarded.
 Finally, we collect 170 libraries across 61 refined scenarios.
+More details about scenarios and libraries are in~\cite{our_repo}.

 \(\bullet\) {\it Prompt Generation.} We build an automated prompt generation pipeline to generate prompts for third-party libraries.
 Based on prior work~\cite{zhang-etal-2025-invisible}, our prompt template is designed as follows: